 God is still in the business of transforming lives today!

-Having been transformed by God, Jacob (now Israel) went ahead to meet Esau his brother with confidence.
+Having been transformed by God, Israel (former Jacob) went ahead to meet Esau his brother with confidence.
 Esau could not kill the new man, Israel (the righteous prince), for the sin of the old man, Jacob (the supplanter).

 The New Testament believers, unlike Jacob, don’t need to wrestle or struggle with God today to earn, gain or deserve His love, acceptance, favour or blessing, or to experience any divine transformation or salvation.
 Why?

-Apostle Paul clearly reveals this truth in Colossians 1:
+Apostle Paul clearly reveals this truth in his epistles.

 19 For it pleased the Father that in Him all the fullness should dwell,